25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## How do I find resources documentation?

-- I can’t teach you all of the 224 resources, but I can teach you how to learn how to use them.
+- I can't teach you all of the 224 resources, but I can teach you how to learn how to use them.
 - All the resources can be found here: [AWS Template Resource](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)
 - Example here (for an EC2 instance): [EC2 Example](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html)

 ## Analysis of CloudFormation Template

-- Going back to the example of the introductory section, let’s learn why it was written this way.
+- Going back to the example of the introductory section, let's learn why it was written this way.
 - Relevant documentation can be found here:
   - [AWS Properties EC2 Instance](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html)
   - [AWS Properties EC2 Security Group](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html)